 A limited user is any Steam account that has not yet spent at least US$5.00 at the Steam Store; such a user is similar to a universal free-to-play account.
-Limited User accounts have had many of the functions of the Steam client removed–mostly to prevent people from creating throwaway Steam accounts.
+Limited User accounts have had many of the functions of the Steam client removed–mostly to prevent phishers and hackers from creating throwaway Steam accounts.
 Among the features that are now disabled for Limited User accounts include:

 - Sending friend invites

 - Voting or posting on anything in Steam Workshop, Greenlight, or Reviews for a game/software

 - Opening text chat windows with another user or groups

 - Gaining Steam Profile Levels and Steam Trading Cards